 This list of the best Australian books runs the spectrum from wacky history to institutionalized racism to ’80’s wastelands.
-It has thieves, hunky priests, imaginary schoolmates, POWs and gumshoes.
-It’s no wonder that there’s such a strong literary culture in Australia.
+It has thieves, hunky priests, imaginary schoolmates, Aboriginal culture, POWs and gumshoes.
+But this wide range of books aren’t a surprise because there’s such a strong literary culture in Australia.

 Melbourne itself is a UNESCO designated City of Literature.
 Australia hosts several major literary prizes, such as the Stella and the Miles Franklin awards.
 In addition, this collection of books set in Australia is littered with Booker prize winners and a Pulitzer.

 Australia’s quality level of literature and nonfiction works is very high and curating a list of (only) 60 books was no small task.
-I could have stocked a healthy list simply from classic Australian literature.
+I could have stocked a healthy list simply from classic Australian literature or mysteries and thrillers.
 But as a recovering bookseller and someone who reads across genre, I wanted this list of Australian books to include modern edgy works as well as the classics.

 “Nobody has the last word”, By Brenda Walker and inscribed into the reading room of the Melbourne City Library.